In this article:

-Segmentation for analyzing the results in real-time
+Segmentation for analyzing results in real-time

 You can read more about how to use segmentation here.

-Note that in case you have smaller groups, you should notify your audience that you may be able to connect certain answers to certain people.
+Note that in case you have smaller groups, you should notify your audience that you may be able to connect specific answers to certain people.
 As a presenter, you are responsible for the potential collection of personal data.